 Greece is a very popular destination for tourists all year round but especially during the hot summer months.
-It’s also a country known for vast history, warm people, delicious food, pristine water beaches and gorgeous islands.
+It’s also a country known for its vast history, warm people, delicious food, pristine water beaches, and gorgeous islands.
 But which one of them all is the most picturesque Greek island on the Aegean Sea?
-The answer is tricky, so we’ll let you decide after introducing you our favorites.
+The answer is tricky, so we’ll let you decide after introducing you to our favorites.

 Five Greek islands you need to visit this summer

 I bet you’ve heard about the magical sunsets and the great wine you can find in Santorini.
 It’s all true!
 Santorini is one of the best places to spend your summer especially if you are a couple, or a geologist, lol.
 I could be kidding, but I am married to one and we had the time of our lives there on our honeymoon.